Nuts ‘n Beans

 Collagen, Gelatin and Fat, Oh My!

 Another year and and another Super Bowl party.
 This year we are starting a new tradition for Super Bowl.
 From hence forth, Super Bowl Sunday will feature an earthly creature of unknown taste and texture.
-To start off this soon-to-be tradition, I give you Suckling pig.
+To start off this soon-to-be tradition, I give you an amalgamation of collagen, gelatin and fat.
+Suckling pig.

 2014-02-02 09.43.04